AUCOHL/Malice/README.md

     make
 ```

 Either an .app or a .AppImage file (depending on your operating system) should appear in your root folder.

-### First Time Setup on maCOS
-**WARNING: This version is extremely finicky and unsupported.
-It is under active development and thus may break between commits.**

-You will need to do it every time the .xcodeproj changes, including when you first clone/download the repository.
-It is recommended that you do not commit your .xcodeproj by using `git reset Malice.xcodeproj/` before committing any changes.

-On the terminal:

-    make mac_libraries
-    -I/usr/local/include > cflags.txt
-    `pkg-config --cflags gtk+-3.0` > cflags.txt

-In Xcode, manually change Build Settings > Other C Flags to the contents of cflags.txt.

-Remove all dylibs from the project and readd the ones in Build/Libraries.

-The again on the terminal:

-    make

-A Malice.app should appear in the root folder.

-Unlike the Linux version, this is *not* portable.
-Well, actually: They're both quite the same, except most Linux-based OSes come with GTK+ and macOS doesn't, so on Linux it is portable and on macOS it is not.
-I'm working on something better.
+Please note that a GTK installation is needed on macOS is as well.

 ## Windows
 Coming soon.